 This fear of speaking-up goes two ways: we naturally want to protect our dignity by avoiding potentially embarrassing or troublesome situations.

-You can begin to work towards a more open and understanding atmosphere by checking out this new visual guide to workplace clashes.
+You can begin to identify your toxic work atmosphere by checking out this new visual guide to workplace clashes.